slsa-framework/slsa/docs/attestation-model.md

 [in-toto] and [Binary Authorization].

-This page provides a high-level overview of the attestation model, including standardized terminology, data model, layers, and conventions for software attestations.
+This page provides a high-level overview of the attestation model, including standardized terminology, data model, layers, conventions for software attestations, and recommended formats for different use cases.

 ## Overview